12 Best medium format cameras: (2023 Guide & Reviews)

 ISO/Shutter speed

-It controls picture production with an ISO range from 100-204800 and a shutter speed of 1/4000-30 seconds for both auto and manual modes.
+It controls picture production with an ISO range of 100-204800 and a shutter speed of 1/4000-30 seconds for auto and manual modes.

 Capturing landscapes and moving objects is equally handy with these specifications.